FusionAuth/fusionauth-site/site/_posts/2020-10-23-reconinfosec-fusionauth.md

 -------

 We love sharing community stories.
-You can check out [Recon Infosec's website](https://reconinfosec.com/) if you'd like to learn more about ReconInfosec.
+You can check out [Recon Infosec's website](https://reconinfosec.com/) if you'd like to learn more about Recon Infosec.
 You can also follow [Whitney on Twitter](https://twitter.com/shortxstack/).